alxmrs/website/src/cv.md

 </cv-section>

 _Anthromet is on a mission to make weather information universally accessible and useful.
-It does this by enabling the development of state-of-the-art AI forecasts and integrating them into products._
+It does this by developing state-of-the-art AI weather forecasts and integrating them into products._

 - [Xee](https://github.com/google/Xee): An Xarray backend for Google Earth Engine. _(Xarray, Google Earth Engine)_
-  - Creator of this package.
-Launched as a keynote feature of Geo for Good 2023.
+  - Created this packaged, launched as a [keynote feature](https://x.com/spatialthoughts/status/1711794831499166032) of [Geo for Good 2023](/talks#geo-for-good-2023).
-  - This bridges Google Earth Engine and the scientific Python communities (i.e.  Xarray users).
+  - This bridges the Google Earth Engine and scientific Python communities.
-  - Internally, this was a key component of a weather research platform to create new weather models and help put them into production.
+  - Built to serve an internal weather research platform to build and ship new weather models.
   - Between 2023-10-11 and 2024-09-08, Xee received [62k downloads (9k/month)](https://www.pepy.tech/projects/xee) on pip.
-- [Weather Tools](https://github.com/google/weather-tools), a set of data pipelines to make weather data universally accessible and useful. _(Apache Beam, Xarray, Google Earth Engine, Google BigQuery, MetView)_.
-Originally a 20% effort, I grew the project to a team of 8 engineers to serve ~22 research and product teams across Google AI, Brain, X, DeepMind and Cloud.
-Some highlights:
+- [weather-tools](https://github.com/google/weather-tools), a set of data pipelines to make weather data universally accessible and useful.
+Originally a 20% effort, I grew the project to a team of 8 engineers to serve ~25 research and product teams across Google AI, Brain, X, DeepMind and Cloud. _(Apache Beam, Xarray, Google Earth Engine, Google BigQuery, MetView)_:
-  - [GraphCast](https://deepmind.google/discover/blog/graphcast-ai-model-for-faster-and-more-accurate-global-weather-forecasting/): these tools enabled DeepMind to ingest and regrid ERA5, the dataset behind their autoregressive graph neural network.
+  - [GraphCast](https://deepmind.google/discover/blog/graphcast-ai-model-for-faster-and-more-accurate-global-weather-forecasting/): Enabled DeepMind to ingest and regrid ERA5, the dataset behind their autoregressive graph neural network.
 At the time of publishing, this was the SOTA 10 day weather forecast, beating physics based models.
-GraphCast was among 2023's top-ten greatest breakthroughs published in _Science_, ushering in a new generation of AI-based weather forecasts.
+GraphCast was among [2023's top-ten biggest breakthroughs](https://www.science.org/content/article/biggest-science-breakthroughs-2023) published in _Science_, ushering in a new generation of AI-based weather forecasts.
-  - [MetNet v3 & Nowcasting in Google Search](https://blog.research.google/2023/11/metnet-3-state-of-art-neural-weather.html): MetNet is the world’s leading Nowcast, or 24 hour, minute by minute weather forecast at 1-4 km resolution.
-Weather-Tools were used to ingest a global weather training and validation dataset for the development of this model as well as for production inference in Google Search (especially in the EU). `weather-mv` focuses on ingesting weather data into Google Earth Engine in batch and in real time.
+  - [MetNet v3 & Nowcasting in Google Search](https://blog.research.google/2023/11/metnet-3-state-of-art-neural-weather.html): MetNet is the world’s leading Nowcast, or 24 hour, minute by minute weather forecast at 1-4 km resolution. `weather-tools` created gobal training, inference, and validation datasets, enabling our team to ship to GSRP.
   - [Project Contrails](https://sites.research.google/contrails/).
 I provided critical weather data and data engineering pipelines that made this project possible.
 This project alone will solve 1% of anthropogenic climate change by reducing solar irradiance from airplanes.
   - [ARCO-ERA5](https://github.com/google-research/arco-era5) & [Weatherbench2](https://sites.research.google/weatherbench/): I ingested and published the two biggest datasets in Google Cloud’s Public Dataset program.
-These petabytes of data were cloud optimized as Zarr.
 I worked with Cloud to shape weather tools to ingest ERA5 into Google BigQuery.
   - [DeepMind’s Wind Energy optimization](https://deepmind.google/discover/blog/machine-learning-can-boost-the-value-of-wind-energy/).
-By ingesting weather data from the ECMWF into Google BigQuery, I was able to help create an ML model with DeepMind and Cloud to make wind energy more profitable in the Texas energy grid.
-This was the original 20% project motivating weather tools.
-The ECMWF data and ingestion system lead to a ~3% improvement of mean absolute zero error compared to benchmarks.
-This led to ~$7 million more in revenue over 8 months from wind power.
+By ingesting weather data into Google BigQuery, I was able to help create an ML model with DeepMind and Cloud to make wind energy more profitable in the Texas energy grid.
+This lead to a ~3% improvement of mean absolute zero error and ~$7 million more in revenue over 8 months from wind power.
 - [Weatherbench2](https://sites.research.google/weatherbench/).
-WB2 is the definitive benchmark to fairly compare AI-based, mid-range weather forecasts.
-This is ushering in a new generation of ML weather forecasting. _(Xarray, Apache Beam, Zarr)_
+The definitive benchmark to fairly compare AI-based, mid-range weather forecasts and a cornerstone for all future ML weather model development. _(Xarray, Apache Beam, Zarr)_
-  - Besides ingesting the fundamental datasets (see above), I made core updates to Xarray-Beam, the underlying engine behind the benchmark.
+  - Besides ingesting the fundamental datasets (see above), I made core updates to [Xarray-Beam](https://github.com/google/xarray-beam), the underlying engine behind the benchmark.
   - Contributed code to the benchmark itself, helping ship it to production.
-- [ARCO-ERA5](https://github.com/google-research/arco-era5) & [Pangeo Forge](https://pangeo-forge.org/). _(Apache Beam, Xarray, Zarr)_
+- [ARCO-ERA5](https://github.com/google-research/arco-era5) & [Pangeo Forge](https://pangeo-forge.org/). _(Apache Beam, Xarray, Dask, Zarr)_
+  - ARCO-ERA5 is the biggest dataset in Cloud Public Datasets, at 12+ petabytes.
+It represents the most accurate history of weather on Earth from 1940 to the present.
   - Pangeo Forge is aiming to become the conda-forge of scientific datasets, or open ecosystem of data engineering recipes for producing cloud-optimized, analysis ready data.
-  - I was the impetus for the Pangeo Forge Project to transition their data engineering core system to Apache Beam.
   - I contributed bug fixes and the Beam integration upstream to Pangeo Forge to produce ARCO-ERA5.
-  - ARCO-ERA5 is the biggest dataset in cloud public datasets, at 3-6 petabytes.
-It represents the most accurate history of weather on Earth from 1940 to the present.
-  - We produced cloud optimized and analysis ready data in the Zarr format, making this critical dataset accessible to everyone (especially, ML algorithms).
+  - [I was the impetus](https://github.com/pangeo-forge/pangeo-forge-recipes/issues/256#issuecomment-1026428221) for Pangeo Forge to transition their data engineering system to Apache Beam.
-  - To support the Pangeo Forge project, I contributed Dask runner support to the Apache Beam project ([presented at PyData NYC](https://m.youtube.com/watch?v=uGEQkws1Low)).
+  - To support Pangeo Forge, I contributed a Dask runner to Apache Beam ([presented at PyData NYC](https://m.youtube.com/watch?v=uGEQkws1Low)).
-  - Pangeo Forge would go on to cloud optimize over 4,000 CMIP6 datasets via Apache Beam.
+  - Pangeo Forge would go on to cloud optimize [over 4,000 CMIP6 datasets via Apache Beam](https://x.com/JuliusBusecke/status/1781429813258932710).
+  - The ARCO-ERA5 corpus likely includes the [biggest single Zarr ever created](https://x.com/shoyer/status/1805735177517416749).
 - Awards and recognition received while on Anthromet:
   - Google Research’s Science Award for _Best Collaboration_, along with my team and partner teams.
   - A Greenie award from Anthropocene, an internal grassroots organization focused on climate technologies.